gauravpatil97886/Web-languages/juigawali/Introduction of web languages.md

 # JQuery:
 > jQuery is not a programming language instead it is a cross-platform JavaScript library .
 It doesn't have its own syntax, but rather a set of conventions for using JavaScript syntax.
 All the scripting you write in jQuery is converted to JavaScript internally. ...
 The jQuery script rests on the server until it accessed.

+# Java:
+> Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible. ...
+As of 2019, Java was one of the most popular programming languages in use according to GitHub, particularly for client-server web applications, with a reported 9 million developers.